Ravenshoe: Queensland’s Highest Town and Nature Enthusiast’s Paradise

 Windy Hill Wind Farm: Queensland’s Pioneering Wind Farm

 Situated on the dormant Windy Hill volcano, Windy Hill Wind Farm proudly holds the distinction of being Queensland’s first wind farm.
-Its 20 wind turbines harness the consistent winds that grace the volcano’s slopes, generating electricity to power approximately 3500 homes, equivalent to the populations of nearby towns like Atherton and Mareeba.
+Its 20 wind turbines harness the consistent winds that grace the volcano’s slopes, generating electricity to power approximately 3500 homes, equivalent to nearby towns like Atherton and Mareeba.

 On clear days, the lookout platform offers breathtaking panoramic views, stretching from the farming countryside to the coast.